 Family drug treatment court dockets serve parents or guardians in dependency proceedings facing allegations of child abuse or neglect caused or influenced by a moderate-to-severe substance use disorder.
-A family drug treatment court docket program is a specialized civil docket devoted to cases of child abuse and neglect that involve substance abuse by the child's parents or other caregivers.
+A family drug treatment court docket program is a specialized civil docket devoted to cases of child abuse and neglect that involve substance use by the child's parents or other caregivers.
 Its purpose is to protect the safety and welfare of children while giving parents the tools they need to become sober, responsible caregivers.
-Family drug treatment court dockets seek to do what is in the best interest of the family by providing a safe and secure environment for the child while intensively intervening and treating the parent's substance abuse and other comorbidity issues.
-To accomplish this, the family drug treatment court docket draws together an interdisciplinary team that works collaboratively to assess the family's situation and to devise a comprehensive case plan that addresses the needs of both the child or children with quick access to permanency and offers parents a viable chance to achieve sobriety, provide a safe and nurturing home and hold their families together.17
+Family drug treatment court dockets seek to do what is in the best interest of the family by providing a safe and secure environment for the child while intensively intervening and treating the parent's substance use and other co-morbidity issues.
+To accomplish this, the family drug treatment court docket draws together an interdisciplinary team that works collaboratively to assess the family's situation and to devise a comprehensive case plan that addresses the needs of both the child or children and the parent(s).
+In this way, the family drug treatment court docket team provides children with quick access to permanency and offers parents a viable chance to achieve sobriety, provide a safe and nurturing home and hold their families together.
+19

 Family drug treatment court docket programs serve addicted parents who come to the court's attention in the following situations: (1) hospital tests that indicate substance-exposed babies; (2) founded cases of child neglect or abuse; (3) child in need of services cases; (4) custody or temporary entrustment cases; and (5) delinquency cases.
 The parents/guardians may enter the family drug treatment court pre-adjudication (at day one or child planning conferences) or post-adjudication.
 In all cases, at the time of referral and admission to family drug treatment court dockets, there must be a case plan for family reunification.
-Before being admitted to family drug treatment court dockets, the parents are screened, and substance abuse is determined to be a factor that contributed to the substantiation of neglect, abuse or dependency.
+Before being admitted to family drug treatment court dockets, the parents are screened, and substance use is determined to be a factor that contributed to the substantiation of neglect, abuse or dependency.
 The major incentive for addicted parents to adhere to the rigorous recovery program is the potential of their children's return to their custody.
 Instead of probation officers providing supervision services, as they do in adult drug treatment court docket programs, social services professionals provide case management and supervision and fill other roles in family drug treatment court docket programs.